 Maayan: Yes, I’d love to do a parallel analysis, but focusing on cannabis codes instead of nicotine codes.
 That would help answer a lot of insurers’ questions about cannabis use risk and be more confident in their underwriting decisions.

-To learn more about this groundbreaking research, watch our webinar: A New Look at Tobacco Risk: Revelations from Milliman’s 42M-life Mortality Study and Clinical Data Findings.
+To learn more about this groundbreaking research, read our article in ON THE RISK and watch our webinar: A New Look at Tobacco Risk: Revelations from Milliman’s 42M-life Mortality Study and Clinical Data Findings